Josephvazhae1/aircraft-design-optimization/README.md

 ![image](https://github.com/user-attachments/assets/997f8ab7-1296-4232-bb74-b9ac7e4bdde1)
 - h(n) = 0; because we have no way to estimate the distance from our current node (current parameters values) to our goal node (optimal parameters values).

+3. Neighbor Expansion
+For each parameter (AR, S, L/D, Fuel Mass), we generate neighboring states by incrementing and decrementing the parameter by a fixed step size (e.g., ±1), ensuring the new values remain within the defined bounds.
+So each node has at most 8 neighbors to consider.
+Each neighbor represents a potential new aircraft configuration.

+We want to evaluate the potential of each neighbor, by using the cost function previously mentioned.
+So, for every neighbor, we compute f(n) = g(n) + h(n) = -Breguet range(n) + 0.
+Then, we add each neighbor to a priority queue for further exploration.

 ## Gradient Descent Algorithm